prashanrai37/prashanrai37/README.md

 <h1 align="center"> 👋 Hi, I’m Prashan</h1>

-👀 I’m interested in Full-stack web development and AI with ML 🌱 I’m currently learning Reactjs and CSS frameworks\
+👀 I’m interested in Full-stack web development and AI with ML.\
+🌱 I’m currently learning Reactjs and CSS frameworks.\
 🌍 I'm based in London.\
 📚 Most experienced within JavaScript, HTML, CSS/CSS frameworks, Python and Java.\
 💻 Well familliar with working in a group using methodologies such as AGILE, SCRUM, Github and various Code Testing methods.\